-Videos, worksheets, solutions, and activities to help Algebra II students learn about ellipse conic sections.
+A series of free, online video lessons with examples and solutions to help Algebra students learn about ellipse conic sections.

 An ellipse is an important conic section and is formed by intersecting a cone with a plane that does not go through the vertex of a cone.
 The ellipse is defined by two points, each called a focus.
 From any point on the ellipse, the sum of the distances to the focus points is constant.
 The position of the foci determine the shape of the ellipse.
 The ellipse is related to the other conic sections and a circle is actually a special case of an ellipse.

 Calculating the foci (or focuses) of an Ellipse.

 This video defines an ellipse and explains how to graph an ellipse in standard form.

 This video explains how to graph an ellipse in general form.

 problem solver below to practice various math topics.
 Try the given examples, or type in your own

 problem and check your answer with the step-by-step explanations.